 The Riverside County, CA government maintains more than 1,800 facilities and manages approximately 4,500 utility accounts across 57 different vendors.
 Prior to implementing EnergyCAP as their ERP, the utility bill processing workflow was largely manual, lacked thorough auditing and data validation, and required redundant bill entry into accounting and energy management applications.

 The county’s legacy energy management software had been in place for several years without any updates.
 Functionality was limited, and the user interface was cumbersome, making it difficult to identify billing issues, or generate informative reports.
 Allocating energy use and cost among county agencies in shared facilities required a time-consuming analysis of complex spreadsheets.
 The energy management team needed to be able to identify inefficient county facilities, decrease energy consumption, expand use of renewable energy, and verify and quantify the success of their actions.

 Oklahoma State University’s mission to establish a “culture of conservation” was spawned out of need and a dedication to “do what’s right, even when it’s hard.”
 As the university grew, so did its energy consumption and, therefore, its annual utility budget.
 Leadership recognized the advantages—environmental and monetary—of conserving energy and set out to establish an organized energy management program.

 Three potential approaches to energy and cost savings were considered: (1) Install new, energy-efficient equipment; (2) Negotiate new rates with utility vendors; (3) Establish a behavior-based conservation program.

 The decision was made to begin with a behavior-based, no capital investment program, and in June 2007, Energy Management Policy 1-0520 was established.
-Concurrent with initial communication and energy management steps, OSU implemented the EnergyCAP EMIS.
+Concurrent with initial communication and energy management steps, OSU implemented the EnergyCAP ERP.

 Prior to EnergyCAP’s implementation, approximately 1,000 submeter readings were handwritten in logbooks every month.